IBM-Blockchain-Archive/cp-web/README.md

 ```

 ## Using the Demo
+1. Grab the CA host and API port from the IBM Blockchain service dashboard.
+2. Input the host and port in the registration form when registering new users.

-1. Register some users using the registration form on the login page.
+3. Register some users using the registration form on the login page.
-2. Save the credentials that are returned for the users you create.
+4. Save the credentials that are returned for the users you create.
 They appear just above the
 registration form.
-3. Use the credentials to log in to the application.
+5. Use the credentials to log in to the application.
 The UI you see will be determined by the role
 that was assigned to each user.

 ## Limitations

-Having the string 'auditor' in the username will cause the user to be registered as an auditor, while anything else
+* Having the string 'auditor' in the username will cause the user to be registered as an auditor, while anything else
 will register the user as a regular user, meaning that they can create and trade paper.
 These limitations
 will be fixed in future versions of the demo.

+* Nothing happens when papers mature.

+* For now, the permissions for auditors and regular users are only enforced within the web application.
+The
+chaincode assumes that whoever calls it is the appropriate party.
+An updated user architecture will be coming to the
+fabric to fix this very soon!

 ## Privacy Notice